reinhart1010/nix/docs/en/common/rustup.md

 `rustup default nightly`

-- Use the nightly toolchain when inside the current project, but leave global settings unchanged:
+- Use the nightly toolchain when inside the current project but leave global settings unchanged:

 `rustup override set nightly`